ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: Reboot required after change*

 pin number to use for save accurate camera feedback messages\.
 If set to \-1 then don\'t use a pin flag for this\, otherwise this is a pin number which if held high after a picture trigger order\, will save camera messages when camera really takes a picture\.
 A universal camera hot shoe is needed\.
 The pin should be held high for at least 2 milliseconds for reliable trigger detection\.
+Some common values are given\, but see the Wiki\'s \"GPIOs\" page for how to determine the pin number for a given autopilot\.
 See also the CAM\_FEEDBACK\_POL option\.

 +----------------------+